Your browser version is outdated. We recommend that you update your browser to the latest version.

 Educational Meetings

-Most of our Monday COTE lunch time meetings (Ophthalmology Seminar Room from 1-2pm) and Thursday Radiology MDTs (Radiology Seminar Room from 1-2pm) are Drug Company sponsored and you will be provided with food.
+Most of our Monday COTE lunch time meetings (Ophthalmology Seminar Room from 1-2pm) and Thursday Radiology MDTs (Radiology Seminar Room from 1-2pm) are Drug Company sponsored, and you will be provided with food, although hybrid online attendance (via MS Teams) is also possible.
 Food will be available from 12:30 pm for Friday Grand Rounds.

 Please make sure you attend these meetings unless you are on-call or on leave.